arup-group/gelato/README.md

 Gelato is a command-line post-processing tool to turn [MATSim](https://github.com/matsim-org/matsim-libs/tree/master#readme) ABM outputs into Key Performance Indicator (KPI) metrics.
-These KPI metrics provide a snapshot summary of a given MATSim model, and are useful for comparing simulations with each other.
+These KPI metrics provide a snapshot summary of a given MATSim model, and are useful for comparing different MATSim models and scenarios with each other.

 # Installation

-If you have Docker installed and would prefer to use Gelato via Docker rather than locally installing the prerequisite dependencies, then building and running the Java application from the command line, skip to the
+If you have Docker installed and would prefer to use Gelato via Docker rather than locally installing the prerequisite dependencies then building and running the Java application from the command line, skip to the
 "[Using Gelato via Docker](#using-gelato-via-docker)" section.

+To find out how to build and run Gelato without using Docker, read on...

 ## Prerequisites
+In order to build and run Gelato locally, your environment must already have:

 - JDK >= 17 (start [here](https://www.oracle.com/java/technologies/downloads/) or [here](https://jdk.java.net/))
 - [Maven](https://maven.apache.org/)

 ## Building
-To compile everything, run all unit tests, and build a runnable jar file that includes all the necessary dependencies, clone this repo, and then from the directory you cloned it into:
+To compile everything, run all unit tests and linting checks, and build a runnable jar file that includes all the necessary dependencies, clone this repo, and then from the directory you cloned it into:

 ```shell